Sketchbook + Illustration

 Title: Airstrip Nine - I have always loved the book 1984.
 Ever since reading it at sixteen, it's dark, imposing imagery and has stuck with me.
 This illustration explores one of the party buildings in other provinces of Oceania, hence the name, seen through the view of a telescreen.
 You can see the more familiar Ministry of truth like stucture in the background.
 Fun Fact.
 When I initially penciled the layout for this drawing I had planned for it to be a vision of a futuristic mosque.
 That didn't last long when I realised how fitting it could look in an Orwellian universe.

 Four days in a saudi jail for filming

-Title: Rumble in the jungle - A battle between classic American and Japanese style robots duking it out somewhere on middle ground.
-I used references for the sunset and the boxing poses of the robots.
+Title: Rumble in the jungle – A battle between classic American and Japanese style robots duking it out somewhere on middle ground.
+Their poses reference famous boxers of different eras

 Dodge and Burn

 Title: HAL Over 9000 - After watching 2001: A space odyssey I was inspired to make an illustration combining my two favourite things from that film.
 Hal and the Monolith.